twang94/RestaurantInspections/README.md

 # Identifying and Analyzing Patterns in NYC Restaurant Inspections

 A project examining a dataset of health inspection results for restaurants in the five boroughs of NYC.
 I generate various EDA visualizations of the data and conduct a statistical hypothesis test relating restaurant grades to local wealth of neighborhoods.
-I also
+I also use geo-plotting libraries in Python to create choropleth and heat maps of the data.

 ## Data Sources